joniok/citybikes/help/help.md

 ### Plot

-You can also view daily predictions station wise from the "Plot" tab.
+You can also view daily predictions stationwise from the "Plot" tab.
-First select a station by either typing the name of station or from the dropdown menu, after that you can select the day of the week of which you are interested in.
+First select a station by either typing the name of station or selecting from the dropdown menu.
+After that you can select the day of the week.
 If the station name is left blank, the application will select the first station from the list.

 ### Authors